Kochise/BumpMappedDialog/README.md

 * Some infos

-Saves the sources on a magneto optical cartidge (Fujitsu).
+Saved the sources on a magneto optical cartidge (Fujitsu).
 Left the cartidge in the drive to speed up the boot process, after a while both the cartidge and the drive went down.
-Lost the sources and 200 euros.
-Never leave a mo cartidge in the drive.
+Lost the sources and more 200 euros.
+Never ever leave a magneto optical cartidge in the drive.